Best bicycle insurance, including what you need to know and how to compare

 Confused about two wheel insurance?
 Our guide should help you narrow down your search and work out what's best for you and your bike.

-Even the lowest priced bikes don't come cheap, and to replace wouldn't be an easy option for most, which is why protection with the best bicycle insurance is a must have for every cyclist.
+With the lowest-priced bikes now feeling like a pricy purchase, replacing a bike wouldn't be an easy option for most.
+That's why protection from one of the best bicycle insurance policies is a must-have for every cyclist.

-Here you'll find loads of advice on how to choose the right insurance policy for you.
-To make life easier, we've partnered with Protect Your Family on an insurance comparison engine to make sure you can compare all the deals out there and get the perfect match for you.
+We've gathered lots of helpful advice on how to choose the right bicycle insurance policy.
+To make life easier, we've partnered with Protect Your Family on an insurance comparison engine so you can compare all the deals and get your perfect match.

 Best bicycle insurance

-In summary, unlike car ownership, cyclists aren't legally required to have any form of insurance, either personal or liable in the UK or US.
+In summary, unlike car owners, cyclists aren't legally required to have any form of insurance, either personal or liable, in the US or the UK.

-This does leave you vulnerable to out of pocket expenses if you unexpectedly need to replace your bike, kit, or even liable to a third party expenses if you cause damage while on your bike.
+This does leave you vulnerable to out-of-pocket expenses if you unexpectedly need to replace your bike, kit, or even liable to third-party expenses if you cause damage while riding your bike.

-There are two main ways to protect your bike and yourself, either via a specific bicycle insurance product or your home and contents insurance.
-There's pros and cons to both options.
+There are two main ways to protect your bike and yourself: either through a specific bicycle insurance product or your home and contents insurance.
+Both options have pros and cons.

 If you are thinking about insuring an electric bike, head over to our specific page dedicated to the best e-bike insurance for all you need to know.